malvibid/mariadb-columnstore-quickstart/README.md

 mariadb --protocol tcp --host localhost -u <user> --password=<password>
 ```

+If you can connect to the MariaDB Server which is inside the docker container from the host machine, then docker container has been configured correctly.
+Proceed with the next steps.

 ## 2. SET UP THE DATABASE

 ### **Within the container (in bash) (should have exited the MariaDB client):**